Local Area Things To Do

 Visible from the hotel and built for the 1st Duke of Roxburghe in 1721, and today the ancestral home to the 11th Duke of Roxburghe and his family, this is Scotland’s largest inhabited castle.
 Visit to see the impressive collection of fine art, porcelain, newly restored tapestries and grand rooms.
 With a variety of woodland and riverside walks, acres of gardens, a well-stocked delicatessen and gift shop there’s something for everyone.

 Fishing on The Tweed

 Ednam House occupies a prime spot on the River Tweed overlooking the Junction Pool, one of the most celebrated salmon beats in the UK.
 With facilities for the safe storage of your equipment and your catch, a drying room and little black book of expert local guides, Ednam has long been a popular choice for fishermen.
-Whether you’re a seasoned angler or keen to try your hand at fishing for the first time, we can put you in touch with experts to ensure you have the best advice on choosing a beat, hiring your tackle and timing your trip.
+Whether you’re a seasoned angler or keen to try your hand at fishing for the first time, our local experts Tweed Guide will ensure you have the best advice on choosing a beat, hiring your tackle and timing your trip.

 Mellerstain House and Gardens

 Begun in 1725 by Scottish architect William Adam and completed in 1778 by his son Robert Adam, the magnificent Mellerstain House is perhaps the finest example of Adam’s work.
 With an enviable collection of period furniture and fine arts, the house is well worth a visit.
 So too are the grounds.
 Sitting in acres of glorious parkland and formal gardens with views across to the Cheviot Hills and a range of lakeside and woodland walks, a play area and coffee shop there’s plenty here to fill a day.